HR Advisor

 The predicted salary is between 28800 - 43200 £ per year.

-Exciting times lie ahead for our global client as they plan their expansion with a new manufacturing site.
-This is also a new HR Advisor role which would suit a HR generalist who would be assigned to support a HRBP within their own business area.
-If you enjoy working within a supportive HR team where you will immerse yourself in the business and make a genuine contribution to this growing organisation.
+Exciting times lie ahead for our global client in the Bridgend area as they plan their expansion with a new site.
+This is also a new HR Advisor role which would suit an HR generalist who would be assigned to support a HRBP within their own business area.
+If you enjoy working within a supportive HR team where you will immerse yourself in the business and make a genuine contribution to this growing environment.

 H